 As another All-Star game approaches, it’s again time to ask: What the hell is the point of this thing?
-Despite efforts to ensure it’s taken seriously by giving the winning league home-field advantage in the World Series, lineups are shaped by delightfully eccentric fan votes—nice work, Boston and Chicago—and a compulsion to ensure every team (no matter how crappy) gets a rep, with the result it’s often less a battle of baseball’s best than a strange fusion of old timer’s game and summer camp where everyone is a winner.
+Despite efforts to ensure it’s taken seriously by giving the winning league home-field advantage in the World Series, lineups are shaped by delightfully eccentric fan votes and a compulsion to ensure every team (no matter how crappy) gets a rep, with the result it’s often less a battle of baseball’s best than a strange fusion of old timer’s game and summer camp where everyone is a winner.
 (Particularly that year the game ended in a tie.)

 The highlight/lowlight of many a Mid-Summer Classic is the inclusion of soon-to-be Hall of Famers, making starting positions feel like Oscar Lifetime Achievement Awards (the trophy that sends the message, “We love you and are pretty sure you’ll soon be dead”).

 We did a little research, and the following lineup features the sorry stats of baseball icons in their final All-Star seasons (entire year, not just pre-All-Star totals), leading us to ponder the question: Is it better to burn out or to flirt with the Mendoza line?

 Key stats: .224 BA, 10 HR, 35 RBI

 His Berra-isms—“90 percent of the game is half-mental”—often overshadow his three MVPs and ridiculous 10 World Series wins as a player (including one this year: Yogi played two games in the Series and went hitless).